fhildeb/lukso-node-guide/docs/guides/hardware-setup/ubuntu-configuration.md

 :::tip

-Further details about disks and volume management can be found on the [Storage Specification](/docs/theory/node-operation/storage-specification.md) page in the [**🧠 Theory**](/docs/theory/preparations/node-specifications.md) section.
+Further details about disks and volume management can be found on the [Disk Management](/docs/theory/node-operation/disk-management.md) page in the [**🧠 Theory**](/docs/theory/preparations/node-specifications.md) section.

 :::